 - Eliminate all ignition sources such as fire, sparks, electronics, lights, or electrostatic charges.
 Never smoke near the disabled vehicle and do not light road flares.
-Inform First Responders the vehicle is a CNG vehicle and point out tank location. - If it is safe to do so, open the FMM access door and turn the FMM Manual Shut-Off Valve 1/4-turn clockwise to OFF position. - Open the service access panel.
-Turn all Fuel Cylinder Manual Shut-Off Valves clockwise 1/4-turn to the OFF position. - Conduct a visual check of the damaged area of the fuel system for signs of leaks. - 6.
+Inform First Responders the vehicle is a CNG vehicle and point out tank location. - 3.
+Turn all Fuel Cylinder Manual Shut-Off Valves clockwise 1/4-turn to the OFF position. - 4.
+Conduct a visual check of the damaged area of the fuel system for signs of leaks. - 5.
 Keep pedestrians and traffic away from the area. - If towing service is called, inform the operator of the presence of CNG and give guidance on proper safety procedures.
-Refer to the CNG Vehicle Safety Precautions procedure. - 8.
-Have a qualified Cummins Service Technician inspect the fuel system and make any necessary repairs.
+Refer to the CNG Vehicle Safety Precautions procedure. - Have a qualified Cummins Service Technician inspect the fuel system and make any necessary repairs.
 Qualified service support can be found at www.cumminscleanfueltech.com